by Marcia Hinds

 Recently Ryan tried to stop the antifungal medication, within two weeks he called to tell me he didn’t feel well.
 Ryan said he felt tired and experienced the compulsion to talk to himself out loud.
 He decided to go back on the meds and things returned to normal.

-NOTE FROM MARCIA HINDS – Megan and Ryan’s mom:
+NOTE FROM MARCIA HINDS – Ryan and Megan’s mom: